 A fire extinguisher is included with your RV which is located next to the main entry door near the floor.
-It is rated for Class B (gasoline, grease, and flammable liquids) and Class C (electrical) fires.
+It is rated for Class A (ordinary combustibles), Class B (flammable liquids), and Class C (electrical) fires.
 Know where your fire extinguisher is located and how and when to use it.
 Read its instructions on the label and follow its recommended maintenance and testing.
 Fire extinguishers of this size are most effective when used immediately on small fires.
 They only contain a limited amount of chemical and therefore must be used properly so that the chemical is not wasted.
 This fire extinguisher is non-refillable.
 After use discharge completely and discard.
 Any use requires discarding.